SBdC/frontend-nanodegree-arcade-game/README.md

 You can play the game here:
 http://www.sarabentodecastro.com/arcadegame

+If you wish to play the game locally please download or clone this repository and run index.html.

 ## Acknowledgements
 * The game was developed from the initially given code by Udacity
 * All graphics were given by Udacity, except the collages of my authorship that appear at the end on the modals.